FullStackTypeScriptCourse/course_material/old/week5_project_part1/README.md

-# Week 5: Semester project part 1: React and Typescript
+# Course day 5: Semester project part 1: React and Typescript

 ## Objectives
 - Deepen your understanding of typescript and react